stonewade/MersennePrime_Python_CPP_GMP_BenchMark/README.md

                         Range of primes to search starting with 1 to this number

-To build and test on a single command line:
+To build and test on 10 worker threads over the primes found in the first 10,001 whole numbers on a single command line:

    bash -p -c "gmake clean && gmake" && taskset -c 0-10 bash -c 'PerfNumMultiCLL.py -t 10 -r 10001'

-Here, taskset is used to choose 11 cores on a platform.
+Here, taskset is used to choose 11 cores - including the master thread - on a platform.

 The result should look something like: